-The Gotham Center for New York City History is Awarded $250,000 for Writing Fellowships
+The Gotham Center for New York City History Awarded $250,000 for Writing Fellowships

-"The Robert David Lion Gardiner Foundation's mission is to expand the regional study of the history of Long Island and New York," Kathryn M. Curran, its executive director, said.
+"The Robert David Lion Gardiner Foundation's mission is to expand the regional study of the history of Long Island and New York," said Kathryn M. Curran, its executive director.
 “We are investing in impactful projects with a focus on scholarship and outreach to our historic community.
 The research from the Gotham Center fellows will aid in engaging and stimulating new conversations.”

 The Robert David Lion Gardiner Foundation, established in 1987, primarily supports the study of New York State history.
 Its purpose is to educate and inform the general public in the State of New York, concerning the culture, art and tradition of the locality; to cultivate, foster and promote interest in, and understanding and appreciation of its societal heritage; to encourage and sponsor the creation and perpetuation by existing and future historical societies of collections and repositories for the deposit, collection and examination of documents and artifacts of various kinds relevant to such heritage and traditions; and to sponsor and encourage the restoration and exhibition of such material.